mapnik/python-mapnik/README.md

 ### Create a virtual environment

-It is highly suggested that you [a python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when developing on mapnik.
+It is highly suggested that you have [a python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when developing on mapnik.

 ### Building from Mason